This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

 One of the spots you should check out in Alice Springs is Anzac Hill.
 You’ll get a good view of the town and the surrounding area from up there.
-While you’ll also find a lot of aboriginal art galleries in the centre too.
+You’ll also find a lot of aboriginal art galleries in the centre too.

-Alice Springs is an interesting place to visit and one you shouldn’t miss while you’re in NT.
+Alice Springs is a great place to visit and one you shouldn’t miss while you’re in NT.

 Daly Waters is a small settlement that you’ll find on the Stuart Highway if you’re driving up to Darwin.

-While there isn’t a lot there, what is there is very interesting.
+While there isn’t much there, what is there is very interesting.
 You have the Daly Waters Pub, which is the perfect place to stop, take a break and get something to eat before you head back on the road.

-There are also all sorts of vehicles and machines outside too, which make it one of the most interesting man-made landmarks in Northern Territory.
+There are also all sorts of vehicles and machines outside too, which makes it one of the most interesting man-made landmarks in the Northern Territory.

-The Stuart Tree, which was supposedly marked by John McDouall Stuart, as he made his way from Alice springs is close to the airfield in the town, which was the site of the first QANTAS flights in Australia.
+The Stuart Tree, which was supposedly marked by John McDouall Stuart as he made his way from Alice Springs, is close to the airfield in the town.
+It was also the site of the first QANTAS flights in Australia.
 The original hangar is still there and houses pieces of equipment from the early days of the enterprise.

 Chambers Pillar is a solitary column that towers into the sky 50 m above the Simpson Desert.